Organisations, support groups, books, videos and other resources to help you cope with Hodgkin lymphoma.

 The National Cancer Institute (NCI) is an American organisation that supports cancer research.
 They have information about all types of cancer, including Hodgkin lymphoma.

 The Lymphoma Information Network is an American site, written by someone who has been through successful but intensive treatment for Hodgkin lymphoma.
 There is information about Hodgkin and non-Hodgkin lymphoma that is detailed and quite technical in places.
-Very thorough, with links and booklists.
+This site is very thorough, with links and booklists.

 General support organisations